InceptionISA/Face-ReIdentification/README.md

 ## Features

-- 🖼️ Face embedding extraction and storage
+- 🖼️ Face embedding extraction and storage using DeepFace
-- 🔍 Similarity search across face embeddings
+- 🔍 Similarity search across face embeddings using Qdrant
 - 📁 Project-based organization of persons and images
 - 🚀 FastAPI-based REST API
 - 🐳 Docker-ready deployment
 - 📊 Jupyter notebooks for analysis and visualization
+- 💾 MongoDB integration for metadata storage

 ## Project Structure